-To join the remarkable students of the Arizona Honors College, indicate your interest while filling out the general admission application to the university.
-You will then be able to complete a separate honors application by logging into your Future Wildcat account.
-Learn more about the honors application process.
+To join the remarkable students of the W.A.
+Franke Honors College, indicate your interest while filling out the general admission application to the university.
+You will then be able to complete a separate Franke Honors application by logging into your Future Wildcat account.
+Learn more about the Franke Honors application process.

 On your application, you will be asked to self-report your grades.
 This means you should enter your courses and grades exactly as they appear on your high school transcripts, including any in-progress senior year coursework.
 Remember earlier when we said it’s helpful to have a copy of your high school transcripts?
 This is where they’ll come in handy.

 Don’t worry about sending us your official transcripts yet – you don’t need to do that until after you’re admitted and finish your senior year of coursework.

 If you still have questions about self-reporting your grades, check out our Admission and Application Requirements section on our list of Frequently Asked Questions.

 A complete application also includes payment of the application fee, which is $50 for Arizona residents and $80 for non-Arizona residents.

 Unsure if you qualify to apply as an Arizona resident?
 Learn more about residency classification.
 If you do not live in Arizona but you are a member of one if its 22 federally recognized tribes, you may qualify for resident status by completing the Native American Residency Classification Exception [PDF].